st-evenlin/st-evenlin.github.io/_posts/2025-08-13-sota-post-training-of-llm-part-1.md

 ---

-### Q3: What’s the mathematical connection between different post-training methods with this lens?
+### Q3: What’s the mathematical connection between different post-training methods?
 **A:** PPO/GRPO (RL), DPO/IPO/ORPO (pairwise), and RAFT/RSFT (selection) all push the policy toward the same reward-tilted target; they differ in how $R$ is obtained and how proximity to $p_0$ is enforced.

 **Example (Codegen for implementing slugify(str)).**